 There has never been a formal legal requirement on the Board to produce formal Equality Impact Assessments and no formal requirement exists in the public sector Equality Duty.
 The Valuation Joint Board however remains committed to conducting Equalities Impact Assessments (EIAs) on all new and amended Policies and for changes to service provision.
-The Management Team of the Board uses its established Risk Management approach to identify the effects of changes of policy and legislation on persons with protected characteristics.
+The Management Team of the Board uses its established Risk Management approach to identify the effects of changes of policy and legislation on persons with protected characteristics utilising, where appropriate, the Equality Impact Assessment tool developed by West Dunbartonshire Council.
 Negative effects for these persons are avoided, mitigated or accepted as appropriate and, where the risk is deemed to be high, a full Impact Assessment is carried out.
 The Impact Assessment identifies where the Joint Board can promote equality of opportunity and any gaps in policy or adverse effects will be addressed.